icopy-site/awesome-cn/docs/awesome/awesome-javascript.md

 * [Frappe Datatable](https://github.com/frappe/datatable) - Frappe DataTable is a simple, modern and interactive datatable library for displaying tabular data.
 * [Luckysheet](https://github.com/mengshukeji/Luckysheet) - Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.
  * [Jspreadsheet CE](https://github.com/jspreadsheet/ce) - Jspreadsheet is a lightweight vanilla javascript plugin to create amazing web-based interactive tables and spreadsheets compatible with other spreadsheet software.
+ * [RevoGrid](https://github.com/revolist/revogrid) - RevoGrid is a fast, responsive excel like data grid library for modern web applications.

 ## Editors